ricardani/exemplary-project/README.md

 This will be my attempt to have a single project where I can add every development tool I think it should be necessary in a frontend project.

-This project will also be used as a guinea pig for when I need to try some new tool.

 ## Table of Contents

 * [Webpack](#webpack)